Skip Navigation

 Judgment as to the seriousness and immediacy of the threat will indicate notification of the parents and/or police, as the situation warrants, along with any intended or potential recipients of the threat (i.e., adults or, if the threat is directed against a student, the parents of the student).

 Any student engaged in a physical altercation is subject to immediate disciplinary action appropriate to the age and maturity of the student.
+This can result in immediate expulsion of the student at the discretion of the principal.

 A weapon includes but is not limited to any instrument, device, or object capable of inflicting injury and designed or specifically adapted for use as a weapon, and possessed or carried as a weapon.
 This includes any dangerous object (firearm, knife, deadly weapon, explosive, incendiary device) or look-alike.